eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPRC_06<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-The contents of a registration certificate SHALL include a name for the subject of the certificate, in a format suitable for presenting to a User.
+The contents of a registration certificate SHALL include a trade name for the subject of the certificate, in a format suitable for presenting to a User, which SHALL be identical to the trade name in the access certificates of the entity, see Reg_31.

-*Note: a) A Wallet Unit needs the name of a Relying Party at least when requesting User approval according to [[Topic 6](./annex-2.02-high-level-requirements-by-topic.md#a234-topic-6-relying-party-authentication-and-user-approval)] b) This name is identical to the name in the access certificate(s) of the entity, see Reg_31.*

 </div>
 </div>